 Nutmeg Invest Pros

-If you are looking to spend time investing, there are many reasons to move forward with Nutmeg.
-One of the best reasons to choose the platform is that it offers a very easy-to-use interface that even those new to investing will understand.
-People who are not tech-savvy will find the interface intuitive, making it one of our favorites in the ease of use category.
+If you want to invest time, there are many reasons to move forward with Nutmeg.
+One of the best reasons to choose the platform is its easy-to-use interface that even those new to investing will understand.
+Not tech-savvy people will find the interface intuitive, making it one of our favorites in the ease-of-use category.

-Fees can easily become a problem with any investment, but with Nutmeg, not only are the rates affordable, but the fee structure is also transparent and easy to understand.
-Everything is listed on the main feed page, so you know in advance how much you will pay instead of worry about your profits being eaten up by hidden charges.
+Fees can easily become a problem with any investment, but with Nutmeg, the rates are affordable, and the fee structure is transparent and easy to understand.
+Everything is listed on the main feed page, so you know in advance how much you will pay instead of worrying about your profits being eaten up by hidden charges.

-Once your account reaches the higher tiers, you will also have access to live financial advisors to help your returns grow even more.
-Rebalances and dividend reinvestment is also automated, so you never have to worry about your portfolio growing stale or getting lopsided, which would increase your investment risk.
+Once your account reaches the higher tiers, you can also access live financial advisors to help your returns grow even more.
+Rebalances and dividend reinvestment are also automated, so you never have to worry about your portfolio growing stale or getting lopsided, which would increase your investment risk.
 Like many Robo-advisors, there are plenty of socially conscious investment options to add to your portfolio.

-You can also create a broad range of account types to help you reach your investment goals.
+You can also create various account types to help you reach your investment goals.
 Account setup is quick and easy, and you can personalize your investing option according to your specific risk appetite.

-Last but not least, customer service is top-notch, so if you ever run into a problem, someone is standing by to talk you through it.
+Lastly, customer service is top-notch, so if you ever encounter a problem, someone is standing by to talk you through it.